Stefano Langone: 2015-present: As an independent artist

-In December 2021 Stefano Langone announced he suffered from a vocal polyp which restricted the use of his vocal chords and left him on vocal rest for 2 months, prior to surgery which occurred earlier the next year.
-Langone began to Rehab to repair his vocal chords with speech pathologist Amy Chapman.
-Langone announced that was able to begin singing again in spring 2021, when he performed the national anthem at the Stables Center for an NHL match on April 26, 2021, between the Los Angeles Kings and Anaheim Ducks.
+In December 2021, Langone announced he suffered from a vocal polyp which restricted the use of his vocal chords and left him on vocal rest for two months, prior to surgery which occurred earlier the next year.
+He would begin singing again in spring 2021, when he performed the national anthem at the Stables Center for an NHL match on April 26, 2021 between the Los Angeles Kings and Anaheim Ducks.

-Stefano Langone will be touring as part of Kenny "Babyface" Edmonds's Full Circle Tour which begins in April 2022.
+Langone toured as part of Kenny "Babyface" Edmonds's Full Circle Tour which began in April 2022.